AL-Qudzzz/PH-AIC/README.md

 ## 🌟 Overview

 PH-AIC is an innovative AI-powered emergency response and public health management system designed to revolutionize how cities handle medical emergencies and public health incidents.
-Our solution combines cutting-edge AI technologies with real-time data analysis to create smarter, safer, and more resilient urban healthcare systems in the city.
+Our solution combines cutting-edge AI technologies with real-time data analysis to create smarter, safer, and more resilient urban healthcare systems.

 ## 🎯 Innovation & Creativity